Face facts: it’s not very good.

 The Doctor and Leela head for the communications room.

-Sue: There are too many corridors in this thing.
-I think I’m losing the will to live.
+Sue: There are too many corridors in this.
+I’m losing the will to live.

 Me: Funnily enough, this is what I remember the most about this story.
-It wasn’t the scary Tom Baker faces that stayed with me the most, it was the Doctor and Leela running up and down these sterile corridors.
+It wasn’t the scary Tom Baker face that stayed with me, it was the Doctor and Leela running up and down these corridors.

-Sue: That’s because the giant heads are in it for ten seconds and the corridors are in it for several hours.
-It’s not rocket science.
+Sue: That’s because the giant heads are in it for 10 seconds and these corridors are in it for several hours.
+It isn’t rocket science.

-Neeva turns up with a very large gun.
-He turns it on the face of Xoanon and fires.
+Neeva turns up with a very large gun, which he turns on Xoanon.

-Sue: I’m completely lost now.
-I haven’t got a clue what’s going on anymore.
+Sue: I haven’t got a clue what’s going on any more.

 Sue: Tom Baker never does anything by halves, does he?

-And then it’s all over.
-The Doctor wakes up two days later to find Xoanon in a much more user-friendly mood.
+And then it’s over, and the Doctor wakes up two days later to find Xoanon in a more user-friendly mood.

 Sue: What a bizarre ending.
-Can you imagine the Doctor sitting down for tea and biscuits with some Cybermen after he’s defeated them?
-Didn’t this computer kill loads of people?
+Can you imagine the Doctor sitting down for tea and biscuits with the Cybermen after he’s defeated them?
+Didn’t this computer murder loads of people?
 Is that it?

-The Tesh and the Sevateem continue to fight over who should govern the planet.
-The Doctor decides to leave them to it.
+The Tesh and the Sevateem fight over who should govern the planet.
+The Doctor leaves them to it.

 Sue: This lot will probably kill each other by the end of the week.